 Some Examples of These Data

-- The experiments they run in the past or are currently running: its name, description, IDs of the variations (the variation itself is stored in your WordPress server), and other data.
+- The tests they run in the past or are currently running: its name, description, IDs of the variants (the variant itself is stored in your WordPress server), and other data.

 - A summary of the results: conversions, page views, ratios, and other data.